 Moreover, the prosecuting authorities failed to secure all the evidence.

 “The Court concludes that the domestic authorities failed to carry out an adequate and effective investigation into the circumstances surrounding the death of the applicant’s son.
-It accordingly holds that there has been a violation of Article 2 under its procedural limb”, the court statement reads.
+It accordingly holds that there has been a violation of Article 2 under its procedural limb”, the

 The State will now have to compensate Malik Seyfal oglu Babayev with 15,000 euros as non-pecuniary damage.